 - start by peeling off as much of the label as possible

-- soak the jar in done water and peel off more of the label
+- soak the jar in some water and peel off more of the label

 - if there’s sticky residue left, spray the jar with Goo Gone or vegetable oil and let it sit before a rubbing off the rest of the label